Parameterized Complexity of Biclique Contraction and Balanced Biclique Contraction: Preliminaries

-For a vertex $h$ in $H$, the set $\psi^{-1}(h)$ is called a \emph{witness set} associated with or corresponding to $h$.
+A graph $G$ is said to be \emph{contractible} to a graph $H$ if there is a function $\psi: V(G) \rightarrow V(H)$ (and we say that $G$ is contractible to $H$ via $\psi$) such that the following properties hold. \begin{itemize} \item For any vertex $h \in V(H)$, $\psi^{-1}(h)$ is non-empty and connected. \item For any two vertices $h, h’ \in V(H)$, $hh’ \in E(H)$ if and only if $E(\psi^{-1}(h), \psi^{-1}(h')) \neq \emptyset$. \end{itemize} For a vertex $h$ in $H$, the set $\psi^{-1}(h)$ is called a \emph{witness set} associated with or corresponding to $h$.
 For a fixed $\psi$, we define the $H$-\emph{witness structure} of $G$, denoted by $\mathcal{W}$, as the collection of all witness sets.
 Formally, $\mathcal{W}=\{\psi^{-1}(h) \mid h \in V(H)\}$.
 Note that a witness structure $\mathcal{W}$ partitions $V(G)$.
-If a witness set contains more than one vertex, then we call it a \emph{big} witness set, otherwise we call it a \emph{small} witness set or \emph{singleton} witness set.
+If a witness set contains more than one vertex, then we call it a \emph{big} witness set; otherwise, we call it a \emph{small} witness set or \emph{singleton} witness set.
 Let $F \subseteq E(G)$ be the collection of edges of some spanning tree of $G[W]$ for each witness set $W \in \mathcal{W}$.
 Note that any spanning tree of the graph induced on a singleton witness set is edgeless.
 Now, it is sufficient to contract edges in $F$ to obtain $H$ from $G$, i.e., $G/F = H$.
 Hence, we say that $F$ is a \emph{solution} associated with the function $\psi$ and the witness structure $\mathcal{W}$.
 We say $G$ is \emph{$k$-contractible} to $H$ if there exists a subset $F \subseteq E(G)$ such that $|F| \le k$ and $G/F = H$.
 Observe that in the $H$-witness structure of $G$ corresponding to $F$, there are at most $|F|$ big witness sets and the total number of vertices in big witness sets is upper bounded by $2|F|$.

 We view a biclique witness structure of $G$ as a partition of $V(G)$ into two parts with certain properties.
 For a subset $X \subseteq V(G)$, let $\rank_G(X)$ denote the number of edges in a spanning forest of $G[X]$.
-We drop the subscript in the notation for $\rank_G(X)$ if the graph under consideration is unambigously clear.
+We drop the subscript in the notation for $\rank_G(X)$ if the graph under consideration is unambiguously clear.

 \begin{definition}[$k$-Constrained Valid Partition] For a graph $G$, a partition $\langle L,R \rangle$ of $V(G)$ into two parts is called a $k$-constrained valid partition if the following properties hold. \begin{enumerate} \item $\rank(L) + \rank(R) \le k$. \item Every component of $G[L]$ is adjacent to every component of $G[R]$. \end{enumerate} \end{definition} We have the following observation on \yes-instances of \textsc{Biclique Contraction}.